Myths About Hair Extensions Put to Rest

 We have all heard this and ran for the hills, admit it it's ok.

 I know when I first learned about hair extensions, I just knew they would pull out all of my hair.
 Not only do we hear this myth about hair extensions, but people also make it worse by saying that our edges will be gone!
 Ladies, I know how we feel about our edges, we need those and have to save those at all costs.
-You even have some extremists that believe that just because its “fake” hair that factor alone will cause damage to your hair.
+You even have some extremists that believe that just because of its "fake" hair that factor alone will cause damage to your hair.

 Fact: Nothing can damage your hair if it has a strong foundation.
 PERIOD.
 When you are installing any form of hair extensions, how it is installed makes all the difference.
-The braid foundation must be tension free and not stressful to your hair.
+The braid foundation must be tension free and not stressful for your hair.

 Also, your hair must be in a healthy enough condition to even consider wearing hair extensions.
 Along with the braid foundation, there are additional measures one can take that are foolproof and will protect your hair and braid foundation.
 Underneath sew-ins you can request your stylist to use a weaving net to protect/cover braid foundation.